Best bike brands: Bicycle companies we trust

 Orbea is a co-operative based in Northern Spain's Basque Country.
 It sells an extensive range of bikes, from performance road models through to kids' bikes.
 It was one of the first brands to sell an electric road bike and offers extensive customisation options for many of its models.

-Orro is a Sussex, UK, based bike brand, selling a range of road, gravel and flat bar bikes.
-It sells through retailers as well as direct from its site and offers its bikes with a wide range of different spec and price levels.
+Orro is a Sussex, UK-based bike brand, selling a range of road, gravel and flat bar bikes.
+It sells through retailers as well as directly from its site and offers its bikes with a wide range of different spec and price levels.

-Another UK brand, Pashley specialises in traditional steel bike designs with flat bars and leather saddles, although some of its bikes, including the Morgan bike, are retro racers.
-Its range includes tricycles and e-cargo bikes as well.
+Another UK brand, Pashley specialises in traditional steel bike designs with flat bars and leather saddles, although it's added the Roadfinder steel allroad bike, which offers e-bike options.
+It also sells the Morgan bike, a retro racer, and its range includes tricycles and e-cargo bikes as well.

 Passoni is an Italian maker of high-end made-to-measure bikes.
-Its specialism is titanium framesets with highly smoothed welds, although it also sells steel and carbon framed bikes and off-the-shelf bikes with customisable specs.
-Its main focus is road riding, but it also sells gravel bikes and an MTB.
+Its specialism is titanium framesets with highly smoothed welds, although it also sells off-the-shelf bikes with customisable specs.

-Founded in 1860, Pearson claims to be the oldest bike shop in the world.
-Based in South London, it sells its own road and gravel bikes in the full range of materials.
-Its Forge is designed using its own bike fit data to fit a wide range of road riders.
+Founded in 1860, Pearson sells carbon road and gravel bikes.
+Its Forge is designed using its own bike fit data to fit a wide range of road riders, while the Shift is more race-oriented.

-Best known for its high-end Dogma road race bikes, now joined by the Dogma X endurance road bike, Pinarello also sells lower priced bikes with its distinctive wavy frame profile.
-Its range extends to gravel bikes, an urban bike and the Nytro e-bike.
+Best known for its high-end Dogma F road race bike and Dogma X endurance road bike, Pinarello also sells lower-priced bikes with its distinctive wavy frame profile.
+Its range extends to the Grevil gravel bike and the Nytro e-bike.

-Once the largest bike company in the world and a Tour de France winner, Raleigh now sells a range of classic hybrid, electric and kids' bikes from its Nottingham base.
-It's recently brought back the Chopper for which it was famous in the 1970s.
+Once the largest bike company in the world and a Tour de France winner, Raleigh now sells a range of classic hybrid, folding, electric and kids' bikes from its Nottingham base.

 A specialist builder in titanium, Reilly has a range of road and gravel bikes and offers spec customisation options on its website.
 You can buy direct, through dealers, or take a test ride at the brand's Brighton, UK, HQ.